na6an/ShieldTV/AddPartition.md

 The ones I used are HxD (Windows) and Okteta (Linux).
 Okteta, however, can handle only up to disk size of 2GB.

 ### Issue Remained
-Although this will allow to add more partitions, the sda33.img and sda34.img boot files in xda-developers forum didn't work.
+Although this will allow to add more partitions, sda33.img and sda34.img boot files in xda-developers forum didn't work.
 Booting runs but breaks with some error.

 I'm still looking for the solution for this issue.
 I will update this doc when I find working solution.
 If anyone know how to boot from 33rd or 34th partition, please let me know.